-Saudi Arabia’s 35-year Cinema Ban to end with “Black Panther” — Nigeria Today
+Saudi Arabia’s 35-year Cinema Ban To End With “Black Panther” — Nigeria Today

 “Black Panther” will open the first movie theatre in Saudi Arabia since the kingdom lifted a 35-year old ban on public cinemas.
-According to The Hollywood Reporter, the movie will be given a gala premiere on April 18 in Riyadh at the first AMC-branded cinema, a 620-seater theatre located in the King Abdullah Financial District.
-Black Panther […]
+According to The Reporter, the movie will be

-The post Saudi Arabia’s 35-year Cinema Ban to end with “Black Panther” appeared first on BellaNaija – Nigeria breaking & top news to the World 24/7.
-Read Today.
+The post Saudi Arabia’s 35-year Cinema Ban To End With “Black Panther” appeared first on Ngyab.

 Do you have something awesome to share with the world?
 Click here to share